Skip to main content

 MyBuilder Tip: Need to remove a load bearing wall?
 Find out how much load bearing wall removal costs by visiting our price guide.

 Unsure how to tell if a wall is load-bearing?
-Ensure safety and accuracy by hiring a vetted, qualified architectural technician to assess your home's structure.
-Click here to find a recommended architectural technician near you and post your job on MyBuilder now!
+Ensure safety and accuracy by hiring a qualified architectural technician to assess your home's structure.
+Click here to find an architectural technician near you and post your job on MyBuilder now!

 Get structural engineering quotes now